Frank Edwards (Illinois politician): Political activities

 In 2003, Edwards was elected to the City Council, with 53% of the vote, in Springfield's first ward.
 He was unopposed for re-election in 2007.
 In addition to municipal government, Edwards also briefly sought the Republican nomination for Governor of Illinois in 2009, but withdrew before the primary election.

 On December 28, 2010, during a special City Council meeting, called following the unexpected death of Mayor Tim Davlin, Edwards was chosen as mayor by a 6 to 4 vote of the council.
 He subsequently resigned his position as Alderman (to serve as Mayor), but was reelected to that Ward 1 position.

 In the April 5, 2011 general election, Edwards was elected to the Ward 1 City Council seat, garnering over 60% of the vote.
 His tenure as Mayor ended on April 29, 2011, when new municipal officers were sworn in.

+In 2015, Edwards was term-limited on the city council, and he ran for city treasurer.
+He lost to future mayor Misty Buscher.

 In 2019, Edwards ran for mayor of Springfield, but lost to the incumbent Democrat Jim Langfelder.